enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementAction.rst

 How to Implement an Action
 ==========================

 Actions are generalized by the class TriggerInterface, under src/GamePlay of the engine.
 Each new action must implement this interface.
+These actions can be assigned to trigger volumes or GUI button.They can also be run on map load.

+Action constructors will get a populated LimonAPI instance for the world they are to be run in.
+Using this instance, API calls can be made to interact or change the world to game design.

+Actions never get persisted, but parameters to pass to actions are persisted with maps.

 TriggerInterface Class
 ______________________